William758/ZetArtifacts/README.md

 ## Changelog:

+v1.2.3 - Configs for some artifact values.
+Scale Erythrite DOT based on ambient level.
+Don't populate Escalation EliteDef until run starts.

-v1.2.2 - Config to disable or set always active.
+v1.2.2 - Configure artifacts to be disabled or set always active.

 v1.2.1 - Switched networking from MiniRPCLib to R2API.
 Clients now show item drop notification instead of only host seeing all of them.
 Artifact of Revival only triggers if there is still a living player.